-The velocity transects measured with an Acoustic Doppler Current Profiler (ADCP) were used to estimate the shear velocities u from the vertical velocity gradient through the fit of the logarithmic inner law (e.g. Sime et al, 2007; Gualtieri et al., 2018).
-To obtain representative velocity profiles, and to derive robust u values from these profiles, about 30 ADCP "ensembles" (i.e.

-- 5 measurement verticals of velocity) were required, corresponding to a spatial average of about 40 to 70 m in the cross-sectional direction.
+The velocity transects measured with an acoustic Doppler current profiler (ADCP) were used to estimate the shear velocities u from the vertical velocity gradient through the fit of the logarithmic inner law (e.g., Sime et al., 2007; Gualtieri et al., 2018).
+An average of 30 ADCP "ensembles" (i.e., measurement verticals of velocity), corresponding to about 40 to 70 m in the cross-sectional direction, were required to obtain robust u values.
 This was consistent with the methodology applied by Armijos et al. (2016) (50-60 ensembles, corresponding to 10% of the total width of the section) or Lupker et al. (2011) (30 ensembles, 40 to 70 m).
 Following these findings, the velocity profiles were averaged over a spanwise length of about 60 m around each concentration profile position.
 Then, an average of the fitted shear velocities was calculated for each ADCP measurement.
-The flow over the first 30 m from the riverbanks have - 10 been neglected, given the low velocities and the depths in this small area of the cross-section.
-Furthermore, the imprecise knowledge of the exact bed elevation, the side lobe interferences, the beam angle, which induces a large measurement area, and the instrument's pitch and roll all cause the ADCP velocity data to be inaccurate in the inner flow region (i.e. the region of the flow under bed influence $\sim [z_0, 0.2 h]$).
-However, a fit over the entire height of the measured velocity ($\sim 0.06 h$ to the ADCP "blanking depth" plus the transducer depth) leads to more robust shear velocity values.
-For - 15 that reason, the shear velocities were assessed in the zone between 0.1 h and 0.85 h.
+The flow over the first 30 m from the riverbanks has been neglected, given the low velocities and the depths in this small area of the cross section.

+Furthermore, the imprecise knowledge of the exact bed elevation, the side lobe interferences, the beam angle (which induces a large measurement area), and the instrument's pitch and roll all cause the ADCP velocity data to be inaccurate in the inner flow region (i.e., the region of the flow under bed influence $\sim [z_0, 0.2h]$).
+However, a fit over the entire height of the measured velocity ($\sim 0.06h$ to the ADCP "blanking depth" plus the transducer depth) leads to more robust shear velocity values.
+For that reason, the shear velocities were assessed in the zone between 0.1h and 0.85h.